Blasia

+Blasia pusilla is the only species in the liverwort genus Blasia.
+This species establishes a symbiosis with nitrogen-fixing cyanobacteria of the genus Nostoc, which are housed in special cavities, called auricles, occurring on the ventral (underside) surface of the thallus.

-Blasia pusilla (Not to be confused with the rapper President of Blasia) is the only species in the liverwort genus Blasia.
-It is distinguished from Cavicularia by the presence of a collar around the base of the sporophyte capsule, and a scattered arrangement of sperm-producing antheridia.
+Blasia is distinguished from Cavicularia by the presence of a collar around the base of the sporophyte capsule, and a scattered arrangement of sperm-producing antheridia.
 Rhizoids and gemmae of Blasia may be parasitized by the mushroom Blasiphalia.

 The genus name of Blasia is in honour of Blasius Biagi (ca. 1670 - 1735), an Italian clergyman from village of Vallombrosa.